pretzelhammer/rust-blog/posts/rust-in-non-rust-servers.md

 ## Concluding thoughts

 I think all of the strategies are good, but Tier 3 stands out as the best bang for the buck.
-If you can use an off-the-shelf binding generator library then writing a native function in Rust is super easy and it can have a profound affect on performance.
+If you can use an off-the-shelf binding generator library then writing a native function in Rust is super easy and it can have a profound effect on performance.

 The hardest part of Tier 3 is probably learning Rust if you don't know it already, but if you're in that boat you should read [Learning Rust in 2024](./learning-rust-in-2024.md) which will help you figure out how to begin.